summit00/pid_controller_c/README.md

 # PID Controller with RL Circuit Simulation (C + Python)

 Welcome!
-This project demonstrates how to use a **PID controller written in C** to control an RL (Resistor–Inductor) circuit, with all simulation and visualization handled in **Python**.
+This project demonstrates how to use a **PID controller** to control an RL (Resistor–Inductor) circuit and a DC-Motor, with all simulation and visualization handled in **Python**.

-> **Note:** The included demo uses a **PI controller** (derivative gain= 0), which is a simplified version of PID and commonly used in industry.

 ---

 ## Folder Structure

 - `demos/`
-  Demonstration of PID working in combination with RL Circuit and DCMotor.
+  Demonstration of PID working in combination with RL Circuit and DC-Motor.
+  - The Rl Circuit is controlled by a PID Controller.
+Furthermore the Controller is tuned by a technique called Magnitude Optimum.
+  - The Dc-Motor is controlled by a PID Controller.
+The tuning was done manually by Hand.

 - `docs/`
   Documentation and tutorials, including a detailed PID theory and tuning guide.